-A clean child care center looks good to prospective families.
-It also creates a good environment for the kiddos and the teachers.
+A clean childcare center looks good to prospective families.
+It also creates a safe environment for the children and educators.
 Clean surfaces help prevent the spread of illness, which is common in an early childhood setting.

 Achieving a clean space boils down to having a consistent routine.
-Ensure that the physical environment is tidy and disinfected on a daily basis.
+Ensure that the physical environment is tidy and disinfected on a daily basis is key.
 Here are some supplies that are useful to have on hand:

 - Lysol wipes

 It is also helpful to encourage frequent hand washing among children as well as staff to stop the spread of germs.

 Additionally, any employees involved in preparing meals and snacks should be properly certified in food handling.
 Proper food handling can avoid cross-contamination and illness.

 A health and safety curriculum for early childhood

 Safety extends into nearly all aspects of a childcare facility and its day-to-day operations.
 Safety should be at the forefront of an educator’s mind at all times.